 Desert Harvest Food RescueDesert Harvest was started in 2001 to address two needs –- to alleviate hunger in central New Mexico and to provide volunteer opportunities for people with disabilities.
-Today, the program recovers over 1.4 million meals per year!
+The program recovered 1.27 million meals last year!

-Currently, over 70 restaurants, grocers, hotels, food distributors, schools, and caterers donate their over-run food to Desert Harvest recipient agencies.
+Currently, over 80 restaurants, grocers, hotels, food distributors, schools, and caterers donate their over-run food to Desert Harvest recipient agencies.
 Without Adelante's Desert Harvest program, most of that food would have ended up in landfills instead of feeding people in need.

 Become a food donor!Desert Harvest continually seeks additional food-service establishments to donate their over-run or surplus food.Desert Harvest staff can work with you in determining the best schedule to pick up your surplus food.
 When you have over-run food, simply package and refrigerate or freeze the food you’d like to donate.
 Desert Harvest provides the food containers, if necessary, at no expense to you.
 Desert Harvest volunteers will pick up the food at your convenience and deliver it directly to a recipient agency for distribution to the hungry.
 To donate food, volunteer, or learn more about this award-winning food recovery program, contact:

 Desert Harvest Coordinator